 NOTE: Step 3b, 4a can occur in any order.

 4b.
-The NWDAF containing AnLF provides the analytics accuracy information together with the analytics output for the analytics ID according to the parameters defined in the Analytics Accuracy Request Information included in the subscription request.
+The NWDAF containing AnLF provides the Analytics Accuracy Information together with the analytics output for the analytics ID according to the parameters defined in the Analytics Accuracy Request Information included in the subscription request.

 4c.
-The NWDAF containing AnLF provides only the analytics accuracy information for the analytics ID according to the parameters defined in the Analytics Accuracy Request Information included in the subscription request.
-The analytics accuracy information is provided in a separated notification when the periodicity for providing the analytics accuracy information indicated in the Analytics Accuracy Request Information is different from the periodicity for providing the analytics output indicated in the subscription request.
+The NWDAF containing AnLF provides only the Analytics Accuracy Information for the analytics ID according to the parameters defined in the Analytics Accuracy Request Information included in the subscription request.
+The Analytics Accuracy Information is provided in a separated notification when the periodicity for providing the Analytics Accuracy Information indicated in the Analytics Accuracy Request Information is different from the periodicity for providing the analytics output indicated in the subscription request.